The following are the social emotional supports and education that the District offers to its community.

-Bullying is defined as unwanted, intentional aggressive behavior that involves a real or perceived power imbalance.
-The behavior is severe, pervasive, and often repeated, or has the potential to be repeated, over time.
-Teasing, peer conflicts, arguments, isolated incidents of name calling, or expressing opinions are not bullying.
-Bullying may be reported orally, in writing, or anonymously.
-This form can be completed by the bullying target, witness, or other person with information about the incident of bullying.
-Upon completion, this form may be submitted electronically through the provided link, via email to Aimée LeBlanc at firstname.lastname@example.org, via US Mail 1200 S. Dunton, Arlington Heights, IL 60005, or to any staff member with whom the complainant is comfortable speaking.
+Bullying is defined as unwanted, intentional, aggressive behavior that involves a real or perceived power imbalance.
+The behavior is severe, pervasive, and often repeated, or has the potential to be repeated over time.
+Teasing, peer conflicts, arguments, isolated incidents of name-calling, or expressing opinions are not bullying.
+Bullying may be reported orally, in writing, or anonymously by the bullying target, witness, or other person with information about an incident of bullying.
+You may report a complaint to any building administrator or Diane Kaffka, Assistant Superintendent of Student Services, firstname.lastname@example.org or submit a Bullying Report Form.

 Additional resources on bullying prevention: